locka99/opcua/README.md

 ## Client

-The client shall mirror the functionality in the server but currently only supports synchronous calls to the server, and does not support subscriptions or monitoring of data.
+The client shall mirror the functionality in the server providing an API to connect to a server and call its services.

+Other features

+* Configuration can be set in code or read from a YAML file
+* Can discover endpoints from a discovery server
+* Supports the creation of subscriptions and monitored items
+* Supports anonymous and user/password authentication
+* Crypto support is WORK IN PROGRESS - 95%

 # Building and testing